-The famous red guide gives us confidence for about 10 years by dedicating ourselves to a Bib Gourmand restaurant and a blue bib to the hotel.
+The famous red guide gives us confidence for about 10 years by dedicating ourselves to a Bib Gourmand restaurant and a blue bib for the hotel.

-Also referenced in several culinary guides: "Lonely Planet", "The Backpacker", "The Bottin Gourmand" and "The Lonely Planet", we certainly try to honor their trust every day and continue to earn it.
+Also referenced in several culinary guides: "Lonely Planet", "The Backpacker", "Le Bottin Gourmand," and "The Lonely Planet", we certainly try to honor their trust every day and continue to earn it.

-In addition, the Mutineer Gourmand won the 2014 Certificate of Excellence from Tripadvisor site that rewards 10% of schools rated the site.
+In addition, the Mutineer Gourmand got the 2014 Certificate of Excellence from Tripadvisor site that rewards 10% of businesses rated the site.

 Thank you to all our customers who have commented on their visit to our institution and contribute to its "good" reputation.

-The " Mutineer "is the smallest sail boat and
+The " Mutineer "is the smallest sailing boat and

 the oldest flying unit of the Navy.